-On 7-8 February 2018, an Inception Workshop on the UNDP-GEF Project “Strengthening of human resources, legal frameworks, and institutional capacities to implement the Nagoya Protocol in the Republic of Belarus” will be held at the Conference Hall of Minsk International Educational Centre named after Johannes Rau (IBB), 11 Gazety Pravda Ave., Minsk.
-This project is part of a Global Project for 24 countries funded by the Global Environment Facility (GEF).
+On 7-8 February 2018, an Inception Workshop on the UNDP-GEF Project “Strengthening of human resources, legal frameworks, and institutional capacities to implement the Nagoya Protocol in the Republic of Belarus” was held at the Conference Hall of Minsk International Educational Centre named after Johannes Rau (IBB), 11 Gazety Pravda Ave., Minsk.
+This project is part of the Global Project for 24 countries funded by the Global Environment Facility (GEF).

-UNDP representatives in Belarus, the Institute of Genetics and Cytology, NAS of Belarus (the Project Executing Entity), the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus, scientific organizations exchanging genetic resources with other countries, representatives of Kazakhstan and Tajikistan involved in the project implementation will participate in the international workshop.
+UNDP representatives in Belarus, the Institute of Genetics and Cytology, NAS of Belarus (the Project Executing Entity), the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus, scientific organizations exchanging genetic resources with other countries, representatives of Kazakhstan and Tajikistan involved in the project implementation took part in the international workshop.

 Claudio Chiarolla, the Global Project Coordinator of the UNDP Regional Office in Europe and Central Asia (Istanbul), and A.N.
-Korbut, the Deputy Minister of the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus, will open the workshop.
+Korbut, the Deputy Minister of the Ministry of Natural Resources and Environmental Protection of the Republic of Belarus, opened the workshop.